 So giving to the poor isn’t just a nice thing to do.
 It saves lives, which may explain some of God’s deep concern, and ought to motivate us to get involved.
 The reason the wealth gap should concern people is that life and death should concern people, and the sooner we can be honest about the very real consequences of turning a blind eye to American poverty when we have the resources to do something about it, the sooner we can start talking about real solutions.

 But we should also be careful before screaming at the 1 percent to give their fair share.
 There is only so much most of us can do to really compel generosity from anyone besides ourselves.
-You may not be able to dole out charity at the same level as a very rich person like Elton John or Chrissy Teigen, but you can build generosity into your own life in ways your means allow (brightpeak even has a free, quick assessment that can help you build charitable giving into your budget.).
+You may not be able to dole out charity at the same level as a very rich person like Elton John or Chrissy Teigen, but you can build generosity into your own life in ways your means allow.
 In that way, you’re being obedient to the Bible’s language about how we should use our money.
 It won’t solve the wealth gap, but you can be part of the bridge between the Kingdom of God and the world that desperately needs more of.